 - The public register of the Gambling Commission has a search facility where you can look for licensed online casinos from a comprehensive list.
-The list also features online casino operators in the process of applying for a licence and where they’re based, as well as individuals in possession of a personal licence.
-Use this resource to verify whether the online casino you’re playing in has a valid UK licence.

 - If none of these signs are present and you have doubts about an online casino’s licensing, you can contact the casino to find out more.
 Ask the personnel to provide evidence of a UK online casino licence, especially the licence number.